rostools/r-cubed-intro/for-instructors.md

 The schedule is not designed to be a fixed sequence of sessions.
 Some sessions may run shorter so you can move on to the next session afterwards, while other sessions may run longer and go into the next session.
 That is ok if that happens.
-The schedule is a guide only, an overview of what will be covered and when.
+The schedule is a guide only, an overview of what will be covered, and when.

 ## General course admin